Policies & Guidelines

 General Building Use

-St. John's is currently the host site for Resurgence Hall Charter School, two weekday Alcoholics Anonymous (AA) groups, and an Anglican Ghanian worshiping congregation on Sunday afternoons.
+St. John's is currently the host site for the Atlanta Unbound Academy, two weekday Alcoholics Anonymous (AA) groups, and an Anglican Ghanian worshiping congregation on Sunday afternoons.
 All other use of the facilities at St. John's is approved by the Priest in charge in consultation with the Vestry (lay governing board) of the church.
 Requests for use of the space for community meetings, concerts, receptions, non-member weddings, etc. must be approved in advance and any fees (if applicable) paid in full prior to the event.
 Please contact the church office for more information or to request the use of the space for an 'outside' event.